 Storm the Peach is a luscious cider that embellishes the flavors of apple cider with peach and vanilla.
 The added flavors are tiny, small, peripheral.
 Over time, Josh says, the brothers have made the cider peachier.
 Right now, he says, they've reached the right balance.
 The first bright sip confirms that they have. ("We still want to make sure that people know it's a cider," he says, of limiting peachiness.)

 A blueberry pie cider is as blue as Easter egg dye.
 A huge blueberry flavor leads up front.
 But that flavor fades some as a musky storm of fall spices rises, the cider still lush with the light flavor of berries, the berry and spice vectors entwining.
-You can taste the pie in this impressive cider.
+You can taste the idea of pie in this impressive cider.

 If you want to explore the crooks and hollows of the netherworld that cider can take you to, if you want to taste the outer bounds of what cider is, order the Purple Heart.

 This cider is purple.
 The first sip is confusing.
-It tastes far earthier than expected, like some kind of homemade brew that druids sip in the deep woods.
+It tastes far earthier than expected, like some kind of homemade brew that ancient druids might have sipped in the deep woods.
 Take another sip.
 Rewire your mind!
 What you are drinking is cider, yes, but cider pushed to the absolute boundary of cider.
 With an open mind, see the cider again.
 There's a current of sweetness, dark and earthy, sweet in the same way that carrots or turnips are sweet.
 There's a vibe somewhat loamy and mossy.
 There's a sort of creamy bitter ale-like note on the end.
 If you can accept that this in no way tries to be like a cookie-cutter hard apple cider, you may really enjoy this one.

 The brothers donate $1 from each pint of Purple Heart they sell to Mesa's Veterans Resource Center.
 (Jason earned a Purple Heart during his service.)